SandroGT/CodeOntologyPython/README.md

 ![](docs/okgraph_class_star_deep1.png)

-Things start to get a little messy if we exted the start to patterns of length two, as showed [here](docs/okgraph_class_star_deep2.html).
+Things start to get a little messy if we extend the star to patterns of length two, as shown [here](docs/okgraph_class_star_deep2.html).

 You can obviously perform more meaningful queries, searching for more detailed info or particular patterns.